Get In Touch

 Air Changes Per Hour

-ISO Class 8 cleanrooms require around 20 air changes per hour (ACPH), which, while much less than the requirements for an ISO Class 5 cleanroom, still represents a high degree of fresh air, especially compared with a typical residential or office environment.
+These cleanrooms require around 20 air changes per hour (ACPH), which, while much less than the requirements for an ISO 5 environment, still represents a high degree of fresh air, especially compared with a typical residential or office environment.
 For reference, a normal residential space might have one or two ACPH.

-The high ACPH rate helps maintain the particle limits by continuously removing particles from the air.
+A high ACPH rate helps these spaces maintain particle limits by continuously removing and replacing air.

 Ceiling Coverage

-The requirement for ceiling coverage in ISO 8 environments is less demanding compared to other cleanrooms.
-These cleanrooms typically require a ceiling coverage of about 15-25%.
+The requirement for ceiling coverage in these environments is less demanding compared to other cleanrooms.
+They typically require a ceiling coverage of about 15–25%.
 (This percentage refers to the portion of the ceiling equipped with filters through which clean air is circulated.)

 Ductwork over the ceiling.